 Rosa created a plan of action for a group of more than twenty actors in the justice and advocacy sector.
 She laid the groundwork for the monthly meetings, recruited organizations to join the network, and facilitated communication amongst the various groups.

 Although the network has only existed for a short time, it has already successfully advocated for new protections for women.
-For example, a local judge was illegally requiring women to provide copies of their aggressors' ID, which put women at risk by forcing them to communicate with their abusers.
-The network convened in two meetings to bring attention to the problem and create a plan to address it.
-The advocacy network, with help from WJI’s legal team, pressured the judge into adopting proper procedures, thereby protecting the hundreds of women who experience violence in Tecpán each year.
+For example, a local judge was illegally requiring women to provide copies of their aggressors' IDs, which put women at risk by forcing them to communicate with their abusers.
+The network convened to create a plan to address the problem, and, with help from WJI’s legal team, the network pressured the judge into adopting proper procedures, thereby protecting the hundreds of women who experience violence in Tecpán each year.

 WJI aims to not only provide legal rights education and legal services to women during programming, but also to leave communities with a blueprint to continue their community-based legal activism.
 The network created by WJI represents a major step towards improving responses to survivors of violence in Tecpán and across rural Guatemala.